 Autoimmune pancreatitis is a form of chronic pancreatitis associated with autoimmune manifestations on clinical, histological, and laboratory grounds 1.

-Distinguishing this entity from other forms of chronic pancreatitis (such as alcohol-induced) is important as steroid treatment is effective both in reversing morphologic changes but also to return pancreatic function to normal 2.
+Distinguishing this entity from other forms of chronic pancreatitis (such as alcohol-induced) is important as steroid treatment is effective both in reversing morphologic changes and also to return pancreatic function to normal 2.

-The condition is rare, with an exact incidence unknown but with an increasing number of cases reported in the literature 3.
+Autoimmune pancreatits is rare, with the exact incidence unknown but with an increasing number of cases reported in the literature 3.
 It is thought to account for 5-11% of chronic pancreatitis cases.